number571/union-bc/README.md

-# Laziest
+# UnionBC
-Blockchain kernel with consensus Proof of Laziness.
+Blockchain kernel with consensus UoP (union of peers).